Articles

-The Workup Inside the Mind of an Emergency Doctor
+The Workup Inside the Mind of an ER Doctor

 Emergency medicine works differently than primary care.
 The ER workup is designed to rule out life threatening conditions first, then narrow toward a diagnosis.
 Here is how emergency doctors think and why testing often starts broad before becoming precise.